 There is a broad spectrum of methods that will considerably enhance the output of your team without making them unhappy and pressured at work.

 In this article, we’ve compiled what we think are 3 highly efficient ways of maximizing productivity, without damaging the wellbeing of your colleagues.
-Let’s dive right in, shall we?
+These are essential business skills for everyone so let’s dive right in, shall we?

 1. Tap into technology